yongchengZhen/learngit/readme.txt

-Git is a version control application.
+Git is a distributed version control application.
 Git is free software.